zithro/qubes-doc/arch-spec-0.3.md

 probability of a successful 1-stage attack, nevertheless we include them in the attack surface analysis as well.

 **8.2.
-Potential attacks vectors from any VM (1-stage attacks)**
+Potential attacks vectors from any VM (1-stage attacks)** (OUTDATED)

-#### Potential bugs in the hypervisor
+#### Potential bugs in the hypervisor (OUTDATED)

-The hypervisor is the most privilege element of the system.
+The hypervisor is the most privileged element of the system.
 Any attack on the hypervisor (e.g. exploiting a buffer overflow in a hypercall) allows to fully compromise the system.
 As part of the Qubes project we try to minimize the possibility of hypervisor exploitation as it has been described in one of the chapters earlier.

-So far there has been only one overflow discovered in the Xen hypervisor, and it wasn't in the core Xen code, but rather in the optional code in the special extension to the Xen hypervisor called FLASK security module^31.
-Incidentally this bug has been discovered and described by one of the authors of this document^32.
+So far there has been only one overflow discovered in the Xen hypervisor, and it wasn't in the core Xen code, but rather in the optional code in the special extension to the Xen hypervisor called FLASK security module^31^.
+Incidentally this bug has been discovered and described by one of the authors of this document^32^.

 We expect the hypervisor code footprint to be between 50,000 - 200,000 LOC (the smaller number is what we expect to have after we start sliming down the current Xen hypervisor, which is closer in size to the latter number).

-#### Potential bugs in the Xen Store Daemon (in Dom0)
+#### Potential bugs in the Xen Store Daemon (in Dom0) (OUTDATED)

 Xen Store Daemon runs in Dom0 and its potential compromise can be fatal, as the attacker can later gain full control over Dom0.
-It should be determined if Xen Store Daemon can be run under restricted user account, rather than using the root account, which might provide a minor level of additional security^33.
+It should be determined if Xen Store Daemon can be run under restricted user account, rather than using the root account, which might provide a minor level of additional security^33^.

 There is also a theoretical possibility of logical errors in the Xen Store Daemon implementation.
 E.g. an un- privileged domain might exploit a hypothetical bug in the daemon to read certain key values that are not to